Page 1: Biography

 Blacksmith, farmer, coloniser

-This biography was written by Florinda Lambert and was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in August, 2011.
+This biography, written by Florinda Lambert, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in August, 2011.

 Felix Hunger was born in the remote mountain village of Safien Platz, Graubünden, Switzerland, and baptised there on 5 February 1837.
 His parents were Anna Maria Buchli and her husband, Christian Hunger, a farmer.
 In search of a richer life and a more congenial climate, at the age of 19 Felix sailed from Hamburg on the Gloriosa bound for Tasmania.
 He travelled extensively around Australia before moving on to New Zealand in the mid 1860s.

 Eventually Felix Hunger set up as a blacksmith in Westport, where he was naturalised in 1870.
 Shortly after, he moved to the new township of Normanby in South Taranaki.
 After some time working as a blacksmith he acquired a property, possibly in lieu of wages, in the Ketemarae clearing.
 This he named Helvetia, the ancient name of his homeland.

 In 1874 Hunger returned to Safien Platz, and was successful in persuading 23 of his Swiss compatriots to emigrate to New Zealand.
 He later repeated this immigration scheme, bringing out two more groups of settlers in the 1880s; most of these people settled in the Taranaki area.
 The first group arrived at New Plymouth on the Halcione on 2 September 1875.
 After an enthusiastic welcome on Ngamotu Beach, and a short stay at the army barracks on Marsland Hill, where they learnt the rudiments of the English language, most of the party headed for Normanby.